XRoar Dragon Emulator Manual

 3.4 ROM cartridges

-ROM cartridge images have a .rom or .ccc extension.
+ROM cartridge images have a .rom or .ccc filename extension.
 Because XRoar supports other types of cartridge, loading a ROM image actually just creates a cartridge instance of type ‘rom’.
 See Cartridges.

 XRoar can save out a snapshot of the emulated machine state and read the snapshots back in later.
 To save a snapshot, press Ctrl+S. When using Ctrl+L to load a file, anything ending in .sna will be recognised as a snapshot.